Matar mushroom recipe with step by step photos – a semi-dry delicious vegetable dish made with peas and mushroom. Vegan and gluten-free.

-4. add the spice powders – turmeric, red chili and coriander powder.
+4. add the spice powders – ½ tsp turmeric, (¼ or ½) tsp red chili powder and 1 tsp coriander powder.

-5. stir and saute till oil starts to leave the sides of the onion-tomato masala mixture.
+5. Stir and saute till oil starts to leave the sides of the onion-tomato masala mixture.

 7. stir and saute for 2 to 3 mins.

-9. once done, sprinkle garam masala powder.
+9. once done, sprinkle (¼ or ½) tsp garam masala powder.

-- 200 gms button mushrooms
+- 200 grams button mushrooms

 - 3 medium sized tomatoes, finely chopped